scottdgaines/tic-tac-thrones/README.md

 # Installation Steps

 1. Fork and clone this repo to your local machine.
-2. Run 'cd tic-tac-thrones' to move into the root directory.
+2. Run 'cd tic-tac-toe' to move into the root directory.
 3. Run 'open index.html' to open the application in your browser.

 # Using the App